Changchun Sourcing Agent | Auto & Rail Parts

 Practical Notes for Buyers

 For a Changchun sourcing project, submit an inquiry with product category, applicable certifications, and annual volume.
-We identify 3–5 verified Changchun suppliers within 10 business days.
+We act as your sourcing agent and identify 3–5 verified Changchun suppliers within 10 business days.
 Factory audits in the Changchun Automotive Economic and Technological Development Zone are available with 1–2 weeks’ notice.

 Common questions